named-data/NFD/docs/manpages/nfdc-face.rst

 nfdc face create remote udp://router.example.net congestion-marking off
     Create a face with the specified remote FaceUri and explicitly disable congestion marking.

+nfdc face create remote udp://router.example.net mtu 4000
+    Create a face with the specified remote FaceUri and an MTU of 4000 bytes (which may be ignored or limited to within a certain range by the internal logic of the face).

 nfdc face destroy 300
     Destroy the face whose FaceId is 300.